-- Do not store the tool and battery cartridge in locations where the temperature may reach or exceed 50 °C (122 °F). - 7.
-Do not incinerate the battery cartridge even if it is severely damaged or is completely worn out.
+- Do not store the tool and battery cartridge in locations where the temperature may reach or exceed 50 °C (122 °F). - Do not incinerate the battery cartridge even if it is severely damaged or is completely worn out.
 The battery cartridge can explode in a fire. - 8.
 Be careful not to drop or strike battery. - 9.
 Do not use a damaged battery. - 10.
-The contained lithium-ion batteries are subject to the Dangerous Goods Legislation requirements.
-For commercial transports e.g. by third parties, forwarding agents, special requirement on packaging and labeling must be observed.
-For preparation of the item being shipped, consulting an expert for hazardous material is required.
+The contained lithium-ion batteries are subject to the Dangerous Goods Legislation requirements ing an expert for hazardous material is required.
 Please also observe possibly more detailed national regulations.